andrewharmellaw/andrewharmellaw.github.com/_posts/2017-01-10-gelfands-algebra-chun-8-nomials.md

 title: "Gelfand: Chunk 8 - 'Nomials."
 description: "Mono-, Poly-, ..."
 category:
-tags: [gelfand, tricks, monomials, polynomials, collecting-similar-terms, standard-form, porving-equality, proving-inequality]
+tags: [gelfand, tricks, monomials, polynomials, collecting-similar-terms, standard-form, commutative-law, difference-of-squares, proving-equality, proving-inequality]
 ---
 {% include JB/setup %}

-(This is the second attempt at this post after I lost the first in a git-user-error incident.
-Hopefully it makes even more sense due the benefit of a re-visit.)

 ## Polynomials (and Monomials)
-There seem to me to be (at least - remember this is Math, and things keep popping up) three types of benefits of highlighting Poly (and therefore Mono) mials.
+There seem to me to be (at least - remember this is Math, and things keep popping up) three types of benefits of highlighting Poly- (and therefore Mono)mials.
 These are

- 1. the convention around their reopresentation and resulting ease of use, - the so-called _"Standard Form"_ for polynomials and;
+ 1. the convention around their representation and resulting ease of use; the so-called _"Standard Form"_ for polynomials and;
  2. the specific tricks and manipulations you can pull off with polynomials in this form to solve bigger problems, and;
  3. the fact you can draw them as lines.

 I'm going to cover the first two in this post.
 Gelfand (but not everyone) leaves the "Linear" element of algebra until later, and so will we.

 ## Representing 'Nomials
-A polynomial is basically a subset of algebraic knowledge which defines a set of rules which your expression must comply with to be considered.
-These rules are simple:
+A polynomial is basically a subset of algebraic knowledge which defines a set of rules which your expression must comply with to be considered as one of the gang.
+The qualifiying rules are simple:

   * your expression can have letters (variables) and numbers
   * it can have addition and subtraction
   * and multiplication.

 There is one subtlety. _Positive-integer powers are also allowed_ as they are just short-cuts to represent multiplication.

 E.g.

 $$a \cdot a \cdot a \cdot a = a^4$$

-Monimials are a subset of polynomials.
-The rules to qualify to be one are even more restrictive.
+Monomials are a subset of polynomials.
+The rules to qualify to be a Monomial are even more restrictive.

  *  your expression can have letters (variables) and numbers
  *  and multiplication.